harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

 .. caution::

     The deadlines for all assignments are on Canvas.
-Deadlines are enforced to the minute (based on pull request/push times, not commit times), and the course late policy is a 10% deduction per 8 hours of lateness.
+Deadlines are enforced to the minute (the last commit before the deadline is considered the submission), and the course late policy is a 10% deduction per 8 hours of lateness.

 Deliverables and Rubric
 =======================